 Castello: what to do in the Venice least known district

-The Castello area of Venice may not be the city’s best known district (sestiere), but it is the largest, and there’s plenty here to make it worth a visit.
+The district of Venice Castello may not be the city’s best-known area (sestiere), but it is the largest, and there’s plenty here to make it worth a visit.
 Even better, because it’s not so well known, it’s a place where you can enjoy a quieter side of Venice, away from the hustle and bustle of the main tourist hotspots, like the Grand Canal.
 Here’s what you should see when you’re there in Castello district in Venice.

 1. Museo Storico Navale – the Naval History Museum

-One of our favourite things to do in Castello, Venice is visit the Naval History Museum (Museo Storico Navale in Italian), which is the museum of the Italian Navy.
-You’ll find this fascinating museum near the Arsenale, along the Riva San Biago, and inside you’ll discover all sorts of interesting facts about Venice’s history on the water.
+One of our favorite things to do in the district of Venice Castello is visit the Naval History Museum (Museo Storico Navale in Italian), which is the museum of the Italian Navy.
+You’ll find this fascinating museum near the Arsenale, along the Riva San Biagio, and inside you’ll discover all sorts of interesting facts about Venice’s history on the water.
 You’ll see amazing model ships, old gondolas and plenty of other relics from the city’s past as a naval power.

 2. Church of San Pietro di Castello

 Venice’s official church until the construction of St Mark’s, the 16th-century Church of San Pietro di Castello can be found on the island of San Pietro.
 This church is noted for its throne of St Peter, which you can see when you visit; look out for its Arabic motifs.
 You’ll also notice the church’s Renaissance bell tower, one of Venice’s most distinctive.